 Trump victory increases uncertainties for global economy

-By David McHugh/Joe McDonald The Associated Press
+November 9, 2016 by David McHugh/Joe McDonald The Associated Press

 Nov.
 9, 2016 – The election of Donald Trump as U.S. president creates new uncertainties for a world economy that’s already fragile, say investors and economists who wonder how far he will take his promises to tear up trade deals and restrict immigration.